hl7au/au-fhir-base/pages/_includes/no-fixed-address-summary.md

 Extension: No Fixed Address

-1. Required No Fixed Address Flag (as Boolean)
+1. Required No Fixed Address Flag (as boolean)